treyturner/ts-artifacts/packages/api-client/README.md

-# ts-artifacts-api-client
+# artifacts-api-client

-A typed and promisified API client for [Artifacts MMO](https://artifactsmmo.com).
+A typed and promisified API client for Artifacts MMO in ESM.

 ## Status